Graph Explorer

 1. Metadata Panel

-The left panel displays graph schema information for the currently selected collection.
+The left panel displays the graph schema information for the currently selected collection.

 - Labels (Nodes): List of defined entity labels (e.g., Person, Company)